-The April 2026 Power Platform Licensing Guide makes it official: AI Builder is End of Sale, and every existing entitlement disappears on November 1, 2026.
+The April 2026 Power Platform Licensing Guide makes it official: AI Builder went End of Sale on November 1, 2025, and every seeded entitlement disappears on November 1, 2026 — but customers with an active AI Builder capacity add-on can keep burning that capacity until contract expiry.
 Here’s what’s actually changing, what you have to buy instead, and exactly how to enable Copilot Credits as an admin before the deadline catches you out.

 Let's explore